 - Helps keep your oil cleaner for longer

 Oil filters are crucial and shouldn’t be neglected, but many people don’t know or aren’t willing to replace their oil filters as often as necessary.

 Your oil filter should be changed every time you change your oil.
 When your oil is changed but your filter is not, some of the contaminated fluid is left behind in the filter.
 This means that when the new, clean fluid flows through the filter, it is instantly contaminated with dirt and particles left in the filter.
-Filters come in different sizes but are relatively easy to replace yourself.
+Filters come in different sizes and are relatively easy to replace.
 Be sure to check your vehicle manufacturer’s standards for the correct size for your vehicle.
-Bring your vehicle to your local Sears Auto Center and ask one of our expert technicians about the correct oil filter for your vehicle.
+Don’t forget, you can always schedule an appointment at your local Sears Auto Center and ask one of our expert technicians about the correct oil filter for your vehicle.